 4. Invest in Interchangeable Decor

 Or in my case make.
-This baby was made with painted with chalk paint I already had, on a board that came with the house.
-Even though chalk boards are kind of old news, I still personally love them for their versatility.
+This baby was made with chalk paint I already had on a board that came with the house.
+Even though chalkboards are old news, I still personally love them for their versatility.
 I also keep balloons and streamers of all colours on hand.
-They don’t take up a lot of space, and cheaply make any space instantly festive.
+They don’t take up a lot of space and cheaply make any space instantly festive.

 5. Decide where the Kids (and Toys) will go

-Chances are if you live in a small house, you do not have the luxury of a play room.
+Chances are if you live in a small house, you do not have the luxury of a playroom.
 Maybe you are lucky enough to have a finished basement, and all the kids can go there.
-If you have to use a child’s room, designate the largest room to be the play area and set up toys accordingly.
+If you must use a child’s room, designate the largest room as the play area and set up toys accordingly.

-If there are lots of babies and big kids at your party, try and have one designated area that’s more baby-friendly and another that’s more big-kid friendly.
+If there are many babies and big kids at your party, try to have one designated area that’s more baby-friendly and another that’s more big-kid-friendly.

-Let the guest children & their parents know if there are any rooms that are off limits to kids.
+Let the guest children & their parents know if any rooms are off-limits to kids.
 The way our house is set up, kids always end up in our master bedroom (and bed!!) and I always end up frustrated.
-Unfortunately, a small house and its layout usually means that no area seems off limits to kids unless you specifically say so.
+Unfortunately, a small house and its layout usually mean that no area seems off-limits to kids unless you specifically say so.

 6. Keep the Dinner Menu Simple

 A small house usually equals a small kitchen.
-Prepare as much of the meal ahead of time as you possibly can, because sadly, there is likely no room for more than one person to help you in the kitchen.
+Prepare as much of the meal ahead of time as possible because sadly, there is likely no room for more than one person to help you in the kitchen.
 Here’s what I do to make the most of my small kitchen when I’m entertaining a large crowd.

-Also consider how many of your dishes need to be fried, baked in the oven, or require a lot of chopping or last minute preparation.
-You need to make sure you have enough room in your oven (especially if yours isn’t a full size one!!), or that you aren’t trying to prepare everything last minute because it all has to be served fresh.
+Also consider how many of your dishes need to be fried, baked in the oven, or require a lot of chopping or last-minute preparation.
+You need to ensure you have enough room in your oven (especially if yours isn’t a full-size one!!) or that you aren’t trying to prepare everything last minute because everything must be served fresh.

 It’s frustrating in any size kitchen to have the meal be stressful to make, but even more so in a small kitchen because you’ll be tripping over helpers or finding that you have no counter space to put anything.
 Or even worse. . . no dishwasher to store the dirty dishes.